 Patient Safety Toolkit for General Practice

 Patient safety is the prevention of errors and adverse effects for patients associated with health care.
-While health care has become more effective it has also become more complex, requiring greater use of new technologies, medicines and treatments.
+Health care has become more complex, requiring greater use of new technologies, medicines and treatments.
 Health services are more frequently treating older and sicker patients presenting with significant co-morbidities that demand increasingly difficult decision making with regards to health care priorities.

 The Patient Safety Toolkit

-The Patient Safety Toolkit for general practice plays an important role in preventing patients from being harmed.
-This Toolkit consists of a number of tools that allow your practice to look at different aspects of patient safety with a view to making improvements.
+The Patient Safety Toolkit plays an important role in preventing patients from being harmed.
+This toolkit allows your practice to look at different aspects of patient safety with a view to making improvements.
 It covers the following areas of general practice: safe systems, safety culture, communication, patient reported problems, diagnostic safety, prescribing safety.